thomaszawisza/grabber/README.md

 - decrypts chrome passwords using DPAPI
 - grabs browser fingerprints
-- loads the python payload filess in cpp
+- loads the python payload filess
 - sends data to a telegram bot